FAQ Fast Start

 Cancellation / Reschedule Policy

-- If you (or I) are unable to participate in the tour, and there is an opportunity in your current travel itinerary to reschedule for a time that is available for me, let’s reschedule!
+• If you (or I) are unable to participate in the tour, and there is an opportunity in your current travel itinerary to reschedule for a time that is available for me, contact me immediately and let’s reschedule!

-- If rescheduling is not an option for you and we are 30 or more days prior to your tour date, you may request a full refund for the tour price (any third-party processing fees cannot be refunded).
+• If rescheduling is not an option for you and we are 30 or more days prior to your tour date, you may request a full refund for the tour price (less any non-refundable third-party processing fees).

-- If you need to cancel 7 – 29 days prior to your tour date, you may request a partial refund less a planning fee of $50 USD.
+• If you need to cancel 7 – 29 days prior to your tour date, you may request a partial refund less a planning fee of $50 USD and any non-refundable third-party processing fees.

-- If you need to cancel less than seven days prior to your tour date, please notify me as soon as possible.
-Unfortunately, no refund will be given.
+• If you need to cancel less than seven days prior to your tour date, no refund will be given.
 Location scouting and planning time has been given to build your very own custom tour.